bingomanatee/transact/README.md

 postSubject hooks can change state / return value of transactions.

+## Dynamic transactions

+The transaction system is oriented around the Redux motif of pre-determined actions embedded in the transactionSet.
+However, it does allow dynamic functions to be passed in and managed in the same way as

 ### Multiple Transaction Sets

 You can have more than one in your application if necessary, but *all actions that you want to synchronize transactionally